 In the case of our example too (see Figure 3), you can see that the Operating System layer is not the last layer.
 This is why, as soon as the Update button in Figure 3 is clicked, the following error message appears:

 Click the ok button in Figure 4 to close the message, and then proceed to change the position of the Operating System layer.
-Typically, to change the position of any layer in the layer model, you will have to use the direction buttons provided to the right of the Associated layers list in Figure 4.
+Typically, to change the position of any layer in the layer model, you will have to use the direction buttons provided to the left of the Associated layers list in Figure 3.
 The table below lists these buttons and their purpose:

 Direction Button Purpose